kohkimakimoto/inertia-echo/README.md

 }
 ```

-After that, you need to setup your client-side app.
-See [Client-side setup](https://inertiajs.com/client-side-setup) in official documentation.
+You need to setup your client-side app.
+See [Client-side setup](https://inertiajs.com/client-side-setup) in official document.

 ### Routing